 Timeline will be determined in conversation with the BCAFN Regional Climate Change Coordinator.
 This project is anticipated for completion prior to May 31st, 2021.

 The BCAFN reserves the right to:

-Bidders must provide a firm fixed price, including administrative fees, travel, material costs, and GST.
+Bidders must provide a firm fixed price, including GST if applicable.